Morris Tanenbaum: The first gas-diffused silicon transistor

 By 1954, several researchers at Bell Labs were experimenting with diffusion techniques to create layered semiconductors.
 Charles A. Lee developed a germanium semiconductor using diffused arsenic in late 1954.

 Meanwhile Tanenbaum worked with Calvin Fuller, D. E. Thomas, and others to develop a gas diffusion method for silicon semiconductors.

 Fuller developed a way to expose thin slices of crystalline silicon to gaseous aluminum and antimony, which diffused into the silicon to form thin multiple layers.
 Tanenbaum needed to establish a reliable electrical contact with the middle layer.

-After weeks of experimenting, Tanenbaum wrote in his laboratory notebook on March 17, 1955, “This looks like the transistor we’ve been waiting for.
-It should be a cinch to make.”
+After weeks of experimenting, Tanenbaum wrote in his laboratory notebook on March 17, 1955, "This looks like the transistor we’ve been waiting for.
+It should be a cinch to make."

-The diffused-base silicon transistor was able to amplify and switch signals above 100 megahertz, at a switching speed 10 times that of previous silicon transistors.
+The diffused-base silicon transistor was able to amplify signals at frequencies above 100 megahertz, with a switching speed 10 times faster than previous silicon transistors.

 The news convinced executive Jack Andrew Morton to return early from a trip to Europe and adopt silicon as the material for the company's future transistor and diode development.

 In 1956, with financial backing from Arnold Beckman, William Shockley left Bell Labs to form Shockley Semiconductor.
 Shockley made Tanenbaum an offer but Tanenbaum chose to stay with Bell Labs.
-The n-p-n silicon transistors created with the double-diffusion method were referred to as "mesa transistors" for a raised area or "mesa" above the surrounding layers of etching.
-The initial goal at Shockley Semiconductor was to fabricate prototype n-p-n silicon transistors, based on the “mesa” structure pioneered by Tanenbaum and his co-workers at Bell Labs.
+The n-p-n silicon transistors created with the double-diffusion method were referred to as "mesa transistors" as they had a raised area or "mesa" above the surrounding layers of etching.
+The initial goal at Shockley Semiconductor was to fabricate prototype n-p-n silicon transistors, based on the "mesa" structure pioneered by Tanenbaum and his co-workers at Bell Labs.
 By May 1958 Shockley's employees had successfully met that goal.

-Bell Laboratories did not take advantage of Tanenbaum's early achievements and capitalize on the possibilities of chip technology.
+Bell Laboratories did not take advantage of Tanenbaum's early achievements by capitalizing on the possibilities of chip technology.
 They became increasingly dependent on other companies for microchips and large-scale integrated circuits.
-Tanenbaum has expressed disappointment at this missed opportunity.
+Tanenbaum expressed disappointment at this missed opportunity.